raganwald/javascript-allonge-six/manuscript/markdown/Functions/const.md

       return (diameter) => diameter * PI;
     })(3.14159265)

 Now we bind `3` to `PI` in an otherwise empty IIFE inside of our IIFE that binds `3.14159265` to `PI`.
-Does that binding "overwrite" teh outer one?
+Does that binding "overwrite" the outer one?
 Will our function return `6` or `6.2831853`?
 This is a book, you've already scanned ahead, so you know that the answer is **no**, the inner binding does not overwrite the outer binding:

     ((PI) => {
       ((PI) => {})(3);